 - Is the trustee of the registrant;

-- And any other additional condition set by the government9.
+- And any other additional condition set by the government.

 Penalties applicable in the event of non-compliance

-The penalties and administrative measures already provided for in the ALPE apply in the event of non-compliance to the new obligations.
-Under the ALPE, the REQ can apply administrative penalties such as the ex officio cancellation of the enterprises that do not comply with an obligation, and penal sanctions corresponding to $500 to $25,000 fines.
+The penalties and administrative measures already provided for in the ALPA apply in the event of non-compliance to the new obligations.
+Under the ALPA, the REQ can apply administrative penalties such as the ex officio cancellation of the enterprises that do not comply with an obligation, and penal sanctions corresponding to $500 to $25,000 fines.

-When will the obligation to disclose ultimate beneficiaries come into force?
+When will the new obligations come into force?

-However, it is only as of March 31, 2024, that it will be possible to carry out a search in the enterprise registrar using the surname and first name of a natural person.
+It is only as of March 31, 2024 that it will be possible to carry out a search in the enterprise registrar using the surname and first name of a natural person.